 (3) A person who attends a pre-hearing conference must not disclose any statement made by another person at, or information furnished by another person to, the conference without the leave of the Court or the consent of that other person.

-Penalty: $12 000 and imprisonment of one year.
+Penalty: a fine of $12 000 and imprisonment of one year.

 (4) Subsection (3) does not apply to —